leiliu2015/HLM/README.md

 # HLM
-Heterogeneous Loop Model, shortened as HLM, is a physically sound method to generate three-dimensional (3D) chromosome structures from Hi-C data.
+Heterogeneous Loop Model (HLM) is a computational approach with which to generate three-dimensional (3D) chromosome structures from Hi-C data.
 It is effectively a multiblock copolymer model in which monomer-monomer interactions (loops) are harmonically restrained with varying interaction strength (*k_ij*).
 Details about this method can be found in our [paper](https://www.cell.com/biophysj/fulltext/S0006-3495(19)30540-5) (DOI: 10.1016/j.bpj.2019.06.032).
 The whole modeling includes two steps.
-1. Built a interaction strength matrix *{k_ij}* based on a contact frequency matrix *{p_ij}*.
+1. Build an interaction strength matrix *{k_ij}* based on a contact frequency matrix *{p_ij}*.
 2. Run Molecular Dynamics (MD) simulations with the parameters *{k_ij}* to generate an ensemble of 3D structures.

 ### System Requirements